etsangsplk/cform/README.md

-# cfn-tmpl
+# cform

-Merge multiple CloudFormation templates into a single template.
-This helps to structure the templates into separate files.
+A CloudFormation utility inspired by [Terraform](https://terraform.io) and aims to provide Terraform-like CLI functionalities.

 ## Usage